hxtree/galaxyops/README.md

 This monorepo contains the game engine, development container, and infrastructure as code (IaC).
 The serverless backend is programmed primarly in Typescript.
 Microservices are deployed using AWS CDKv2 for IaC.
-The game engine client is built using a Unreal Engine 5.
+The game engine client is built using Unreal Engine 5.

 ## Getting Started

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=438855397)

-Altenratively, build, test, and deploy apps locally using the devcontainer:
+Alternatively, locally build, test, and deploy apps using the devcontainer:

 1. Clone this repo using [Git](https://git-scm.com/downloads).